finbarrtimbers/categorised-review-extraction/README.md

 ## Dependencies
 - Uses [NLTK](http://www.nltk.org/) for stemming & tokenization
+- Python 3.6 (possibly other versions- this hasn't been tested).

 ## Future improvements
 - We relying on an individual to define the categories and to describe